hollowdll/hakjdb/docs/kvdb-cli.md

 ```
 Now kvdb-cli tries to connect to a different address and port.

-This only changes the default database to use:
+This only changes the default database:
 ```bash
 $ kvdb-cli connect set -d some-db
 ```